CourseReps/ECEN452-SP18/Students/Mazin-M-Mustafa/Lab1/README.md

 ## Discussion

 All tasks were performed successfully and results agree with theory.

-## Conclusion

-## Hindsight

-## Reflection
+It was useful to explore Z0lver software and know about various connectors types.

 ## Reference